adamantino/ICO_Documentation/docs/source/ICO.rst

 	#.
 To increase the exchange adoption and robustness, Infinity Trade Coin ``8TC`` holders will have the possibility to obtain a ``x%`` discount on trading commissions, just by holding 8TC in their accounts.

-* How much do we want to raise? min cap? max cap?
-	Based on our need for future development the minimum amount to be raises is at least 3 million euro.
-	Because of this we set milestones during the ICO that will enable incremental features
-	#. soft cap  - € 3M
-		App Market
-	#. mid cap - € 7M
-		App Market, Music Market
-	#.
-Hard cap - 15M
-		App Market, Music Market, Sport Market

 * Which currencies are we accepting for the ICO?
 (BTC, ETH, anything else?)
 	BTC and ETH